ronen-aniti-projects/LQR-Quadcopter/README.md

 With this adjustment, the system settles more quickly, requiring approximately 1.74 seconds to return to equilibrium.
 Figure 2 compares the control inputs for both configurations, showing that the more aggressive controller (with $\mathbf{R} = 0.1\mathbf{I}$) applies greater control effort.
 Additionally, 3 compares the closed-loop eigenvalues for the two configurations, revealing that the reduced control penalty shifts the eigenvalues further to the left in the complex plane, indicating that the closed-loop system returns to equilibrium more rapidly.

-### Figure: Control Inputs and Closed-Loop Eigenvalues for Different Configurations

-#### Control Inputs for Balanced and More Aggressive Configurations
 ![Control Inputs for Balanced and More Aggressive Configurations](docs/control_efforts_comparison.png)

 **Figure 2.** Control Inputs for the Balanced (**R** = **I**) and More Aggressive (**R** = 0.1**I**) Configurations.

-#### Closed-Loop Eigenvalues for Balanced and More Aggressive Controllers
 ![Closed-Loop Eigenvalues for Balanced and More Aggressive Controllers](docs/closed_loop_variants.png)

 **Figure 3.** Closed-Loop Eigenvalues for the Balanced (**R** = **I**) and More Aggressive (**R** = 0.1**I**) Controllers.